Telefonica/cross-confluence-tools/components/confluence-sync/README.md

 # confluence-sync-pages

-Synchronize an array of elements with HTML contents with Confluence pages.
+Synchronize an array of elements with HTML contents to Confluence pages.
 Supports nested pages and attachments upload.
 Also supports updating single pages with an id.

 Read [Features](#features) for more information about the two sync modes available, "tree" and "flat".